Astroth1984/Uptime-Monitor-RESTful-API/README.md

 ## Admin CLI

-Is a back-office Command Line Interface, that allows adimn to execute commands in the _Shell_ to view/edit all the data in the system.
+Is a back-office Command Line Interface, that allows admin to execute commands in the _Shell_ to view/edit all the data in the system.
 We have defined multiple commands for the admin to use, and administrate the application.

 ### man/help
 ### stats